×

 What residency documents or visas did I need if I will be in Port of Spain for a while?

 "If you plan to stay in Port of Spain for a period of time, you will need to apply for a Trinidad and Tobago work permit, residence permit, or student permit, depending on your stay's purpose.
 Depending on your situation, further documents such as appropriate proof of source of income, health examination, and more may be necessary for the application process.
-You must also have a valid passport with at least six months' remaining validity to enter Trinidad and Tobago," explained one expat living in Port of Spain, Trinidad & Tobago.
+You must also have a valid passport with at least six months' remaining validity to enter Trinidad and Tobago," remarked one foreigner who made the move to Port of Spain.

 Get Quote